If you have dyed your beautiful hair but are afraid of swimming in the pool because of chlorine, that can cause damage to your hair color.

 How often should you wash your hair after swimming in a pool?

 It’s best to shampoo and condition your hair with a product made for dyed hair because it will help protect the color.

 However, you should avoid chlorine-wash products and instead use a color-safe or color-depositing shampoo and conditioner.

-You can also use a dry conditioner or a clarifying shampoo before swimming to protect your hair color from chlorine.
+Before swimming, you can also use a dry conditioner or a clarifying shampoo to protect your hair color from chlorine.

 How long should you hold the conditioner after using it?

 After using the conditioner, massage it into your scalp and rinse well.
 Rinse out the conditioner just before swimming, as leaving it on can cause problems with chlorine.

 How can you protect your dyed hair from chlorine after it’s been colored?

 There are three ways to protect your dyed hair from chlorine: